lingyongyan/lingyongyan.github.io/_pages/about.md

 He has published over 10 papers in leading journals and conferences.
 His work has received the Outstanding Paper Award of EMNLP 2023.

 **🔔Recruitment of Research Interns🔔**
-I'm looking for enthusiastic and self-motivated ph.D. students as interns in Baidu Search.
+I'm looking for enthusiastic and self-motivated Ph.D. students as interns in Baidu Search.
 If you are interested in Large Language Model and Artificial General Intelligence, please send your resume to yanlingyong [at] baidu.com .

 Recent Research Interests